-Work on the memorandum report related to an industrial/business park land absorption study for Waukesha County will be completed in 2017.
+Work on the memorandum report related to an industrial/business park land absorption study for Ozaukee County is expected to be completed in 2018.

-Community assistance planning reports documenting county and local plans which refine and detail the regional land use and transportation plans, and memorandum reports or letter reports documenting special-purpose technical assistance efforts.
-Sample resolutions and other information to assist in comprehensive plan updates will be posted on the Commission website.
-Monitoring of the implementation of the regional housing plan will be posted on the Commission's website and summarized in the Commission's Annual Report.
+Community assistance planning reports documenting county and local plans that refine and detail the regional land use and transportation plans, and memorandum reports or letter reports documenting special-purpose technical assistance efforts.
+Sample resolutions and other information to assist in comprehensive plan updates will remain on the Commission website.
+Monitoring of regional housing plan implementation will be documented in a five-year implementation report, which will be posted on the Commission's website, and summarized in the Commission's Annual Report.